godot-escoria/escoria-docs/general/what_is_escoria.rst

 ================

-Escoria is a framework made for and with `Godot Engine`_ allowing for the creation of 3rd person point and click adventure games.
+Escoria is a framework made for and with `Godot Engine`_ allowing for the creation of 3rd person point-and-click adventure games.

 It provides various special nodes and features to help developers focus on creating rooms, items, characters, and puzzles.
 It takes care of all the